-- Some UC Davis graduate programs have opted to waive the GRE requirements for the 2021-22 admissions cycle.
-You may contact the graduate program directly to determine if they are requiring applicants to take the GRE for 2021-22 admissions.
-Please note that this updated information may not appear on graduate program websites yet, so it is best to contact the Graduate Program Coordinator directly with your inquiry.
+- Most UC Davis graduate programs have opted to waive the GRE requirements for the 2021-22 admissions cycle.
+Any program requiring the GRE for 2021-22 is listed on the Test Score Requirements page.

 GRE General Examination: ETS has gradually begun reopening some in-person testing centers for the GRE general examination, but they are also continuing to offer an at-home version of the GRE examination.
 UC Davis does accept both the in-person and at-home exam scores as official.
 Please note that the at-home version of the GRE may not be available to all applicants.
 Information about ETS at-home testing availability can be found on the GRE website.

 GRE Subject Examinations: Although GRE Subject examinations may be available at ETS testing centers which are currently open for in-person testing, there is no at-home version of this examination.

 - How can I take an English Language Test for my 2021-22 application?